 What to Do With Your Car

 What to do with your car will depend on family plans for the next year or so.
 Some people get rid of their car right away––either selling it or giving it away to an outside family member or friend.
-Some have an untimely accident (or timely, depending on how you look at it) that totals the car, then decide to use the insurance money for something other than a replacement vehicle.
+Some have an untimely accident—or timely, depending on how you look at it—that totals the car, then decide to use the insurance money for something other than a replacement vehicle (what happened to me).
 Some decide to store the car for awhile, in case they need it later.
 If storage is your choice, be sure to watch the video below.

-To encourage you further, let's look briefly at how you and your family will be helping the world by driving less often or not at all:
+To encourage you further, let's look briefly at how you and your family will be helping the world by driving less or not at all.
+You'll be:

 - Reducing the carbon, monoxide, and other toxins in the air from your exhaust.

 - Clearing the roadways, so they're not so crowded.

 - Removing your road rage from the public rage level.

 - Encouraging city road construction that is more public/bicycle friendly.

 - Spreading goodwill to the public, if you chat with people on public transit.

 - Brightening the day of your fellow carpoolers.